-You want to go gluten-free or are on a ketogenic diet and looking for a suitable binder for soups, sauces, or baked goods?
+Do you want to go gluten-free, or are you on a ketogenic diet and looking for a suitable binder for soups, sauces, or baked goods?
 Then xanthan gum might be a legitimate choice!

-Nonetheless, a food that carries the epithet “gum” doesn’t sound particularly inviting.
+Nonetheless, food with the epithet “gum” doesn’t sound inviting.
 Find out if xanthan gum lives up to its promise and what side effects it might have.

 What Is Xanthan Gum?

-Xanthan gum is a complex exopolysaccharide resulting from a bacterial fermentation process (Becker et al. 19981).
+Xanthan gum is a complex exopolysaccharide resulting from bacterial fermentation (Becker et al. 19981).

 Exopolysaccharides are multiple sugars secreted by fungi or bacteria.